Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 27 Oktober 2024 09.59.55 UTC
+- WIB: Minggu, 27 Oktober 2024 10.33.47 UTC
-- WITA: Minggu, 27 Oktober 2024 10.59.55 UTC
+- WITA: Minggu, 27 Oktober 2024 11.33.47 UTC
-- WIT: Minggu, 27 Oktober 2024 11.59.55 UTC
+- WIT: Minggu, 27 Oktober 2024 12.33.47 UTC

 Kutipan Inspiratif:
-"We have more media than ever and more technology in our lives.
-It's supposed to help us communicate, but it has the opposite effect of isolating us."
+"Success is a state of mind.
+If you want success, start thinking of yourself as a success."

-Kategori: technology
+Kategori: success